perladvent/perldotcom/content/article/perl-one-liners.md

 ## Better regex support

 Some other regex libraries have problems tied to whatever they use to implement them.
-GNU verions, for example, may have some bugs that other implementations may have.
+GNU verions, for example, may have some bugs that other implementations may not have.
 Which version you use can give different results.
 Perl, however, has the same bugs everywhere.

 ### Back references